googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 There is a potential race condition when count values are set from both the SDK and through the K8s API(Allocation or otherwise), since the SDK update operation back to the CRD value is batched asynchronous any value incremented past the capacity will be silently truncated to capacity.

+When retrieving count values through `get` operations, it's important to note that the values may not always represent the most up-to-date value.
+Changes to Counters can occur through Game Server Allocation Actions as well as the SDK, so this count may not always be accurate as it could be reading cached data.
+However, count will be eventually consistent when coming back to the SDK.
 {{< /alert >}}

 ### Counters